-Berliner das original is a Kebab restaurant proposing German style Kebab which are supposed to be the best even better than the original from Turkey.
+Berliner Das Original is a kebab restaurant proposing German-style kebabs, which are supposed to be the best, even better than the originals from Turkey.

-Indeed Germany is probably the European country with the largest Turkish Community.
-Kebab in France are really different than Kebab in Turkey but one thing they have in common is that they almost always get their meat from Germany.
+Indeed, Germany is probably the European country with the largest Turkish community.
+Kebabs in France are really different than those in Turkey, but one thing they have in common is that they almost always get their meat from Germany.

-But are German Kebab really the Original birth place of the Kebab or European Kebab?
-And is it worth it to eat in Berliner ?
+But is German Kebab really the original birthplace of the Kebab or European Kebab?
+And is it worth it to eat in Berlin?

-Kebab in France use to be an affordable rich and delicious food.
-When I was in college a Kebab was the most affordable food you can buy quantity wise.
-At the that time it was around 20 francs which represent just a bit more than 3 euros.
+Kebab in France used to be an affordable, rich, and delicious food.
+When I was in college, a kebab was the most affordable food you could buy quantity-wise.
+At the time, it was around 20 francs, which is just a bit more than 3 euros.

-Just before I stayed in Vietnam for 3 years Kebabs were still selling around 4,50 euros the sandwich.
-Now they are very expensive almost 10 euros or 14 euros for the menu.
+Just before I stayed in Vietnam for 3 years, kebabs were still selling for around 4,50 euros per sandwich.
+Now they are very expensive—almost 10 or 14 euros for the menu.
 That’s double the price in only 3 years.

-It’s only natural that kebab in France are usually appreciated by the popular part of the population.
+It’s only natural that kebabs in France are usually appreciated by the more popular part of the population.
 People who enjoy a cheap and filling meal, so no wonder they are very implanted in suburbs and places where lots of immigrants live.

-This particular Berliner was located in The Arcades Shopping Center in the city Noisy-le-Grand, famously represented in the hungers game.
-This place the Palacio is a Neo retro looking building which in real life is quite a dangerous place.
-Tons of thugs and dealers, what a shame since it’s quite a beautiful place.
+This particular Berliner was located in the Arcades Shopping Center in the city of Noisy-le-Grand, famously represented in the Hunger Games.
+This place, the Palacio, is a neo-retro looking building, which in real life is quite a dangerous place.
+Tons of thugs and dealers—what a shame since it’s quite a beautiful place.

-To get back to the subject, the Berliner we tried was located in the mall of this city which is now old and poorly attended.
-I even chose not to buy my MacBook inside the mall that’s how much creepy it was.
+To get back to the subject, the Berlin we tried was located in the mall of this city, which is now old and poorly attended.
+I even chose not to buy my MacBook inside the mall, that’s how creepy it was.

-But the best places for Kebab in France are usually the ones where this type of population love to eat.
-Berliner was no different even if slightly upscale compared to the traditional local Kebab.
+But the best places for kebab in France are usually the ones where this type of population loves to eat.
+Berliner was no different, even if slightly upscale compared to the traditional local kebab.

-Inside the restaurant is very modern, classy black and white with wood tones.
-Overall using a good styling like any up and coming franchise would.
+The interior of the restaurant is very modern, in classy black and white with wood tones.
+Overall, it uses good styling, just like any up-and-coming franchise would.

-The kitchen is open within a sort of canopy which is very urban like architecture and overall very reminiscing of a place who care about looks.
+The kitchen is open within a sort of canopy, which is very urban in architecture and overall very reminiscent of a place that cares about looks.

-The decoration is reminiscent of the birth place of this joint Berlin of course.
+The decoration is reminiscent of the birthplace of this joint, of course.
 With Pop Art Style paintings.
-Berlin being a very hype place in Europe for culture this place definitely takes advantage of it.
+Berlin being a very hyped place in Europe for culture, this place definitely takes advantage of it.

-The menu is simple, you can actually order from the terminal, perhaps it’s even advisable.
-The UX is pretty neat and ergonomics are pretty good as well.
-From this interaction alone you can feel that the franchise invested a good amount of money in their experience.
+The menu is simple; you can actually order from the terminal; perhaps it’s even advisable.
+The UX is pretty neat, and the ergonomics are pretty good as well.
+From this interaction alone, you can tell that the franchise invested a good amount of money in their experience.

-These Kebab comes in two flavors: Beef or Chicken and we obviously chose beef as for us Chicken is not really a Kebab.
+These kebabs come in two flavors: beef or chicken, and we obviously chose beef, as for us, chicken is not really a kebab.

-The menu is using a bit of German for styling so it can be a bit confusing but thanks to the pictures everything can easily be understood.
+The menu is styled in a bit of German, so it can be a bit confusing, but thanks to the pictures, everything can easily be understood.

-You can also enjoy some Finger food and Desserts but let’s be honest, a Kebab with fries will most likely fill you up more than necessary.
+You can also enjoy some finger food and dessert, but let’s be honest: a kebab with fries will most likely fill you up more than necessary.

-First the terminal experience was great and than the employee were extremely polite and helpful, in this particular restaurant, it seems like they were actually enjoying working in there.
+First, the terminal experience was great, and then the employees were extremely polite and helpful.
+In this particular restaurant, it seems like they were actually enjoying working there.

 After we were delivered the food, we were able to serve ourselves extra ketchup and mayonnaise without having to ask.

-The kebab was delicious, it was a Kebab Turkish style but with a Pita and a bit oversized and some twists.
-For example they used some Thyme to give an extra herbs taste to the meat which is often used in Rotisserie.
+The kebab was delicious; it was a kebab Turkish style, but with a pita that was a bit oversized and some twists.
+For example, they used some thyme to add an extra herbal taste to the meat, which is often used in rotisseries.

-The fries were good as well, I don’t know if it was on purpose but half the fries were very re-cooked and the other half fresh.
-They used Thyme as well for these fries which makes a bit of a strong taste covering the rest which reminds me the kind of food this is.
+The fries were good as well; I don’t know if it was on purpose, but half the fries were very re-cooked and the other half fresh.
+They used thyme as well for these fries, which gives them a bit of a strong taste that covers the rest, which reminds me of the kind of food this is.

-This type of joint is probably the kind of place you go to after a heavy night of partying and drinking to get your level of sugar, fat and salt to the right level in Berlin.
+This type of joint is probably the kind of place you go after a heavy night of partying and drinking to get your level of sugar, fat, and salt to the right level in Berlin.

 7.8 out of 10

-Berliner is definitely a quality place to eat Kebab, the menu being 14 euros it’s definitely a more expensive place for you to eat a Kebab which are I believe now around 6 and 8 euros for sandwich, so almost half.
+Berliner is definitely a quality place to eat kebab.
+With the menu at 14 euros, it’s definitely a more expensive place for you to eat a kebab, which are now, I believe, around 6 and 8 euros for a sandwich, or almost half.

-Where Berliner shines is in the niche market which is Quality and Clean Gourmet Kebab.
-In my opinion this Kebab has it’s own style when it comes to taste.
-It benefits from its origin or birthplace which is Germany, the European country with most Turkish immigrants.
+Where Berliner shines is in the niche market of quality and clean gourmet kebabs.
+In my opinion, this kebab has its own style when it comes to taste.
+It benefits from its origin or birthplace, which is Germany, the European country with the most Turkish immigrants.

-So perhaps This is the Original Kebab from Europe and that every other kebab should taste like this.
-Personally even if I love this kind of joint, the price is just to high compared to the local Kebab.
+So perhaps this is the original kebab from Europe, and every other kebab should taste like this.
+Personally, even though I love this kind of joint, the price is just too high compared to the local kebab shop.

-Also my palate is already used to over 30 years of French Style Kebab but once in a while why not enjoying a premium Kebab.
+Also, my palate is already used to over 30 years of French-style kebab, but once in a while, why not enjoy a premium kebab?

 Berliner das original